-The PMBoK, the APMBoK and PRINCE2 all recognise that they are not complete, and all provide pointers to additional guidance.
+The PMBoK and PRINCE2 both recognise that they are not complete, and provide pointers to additional guidance.
 The PMBoK says that the project manager must understand and comply with organisational process assets, which of course could include an organisational project management method based on PRINCE2.
 Conversely, PRINCE2 has always said that its focus is on project management processes, not specific tools and techniques.
-The latest version of PRINCE2 goes further by saying that if a project manager needs to use a tool or technique not covered by PRINCE2, or inadequately covered by it, a project manager should seek out more detailed information from sources such as the various project management bodies of knowledge, including the PMBoK or the APMBoK.
+PRINCE2 goes further by saying that if a project manager needs to use a tool or technique not covered by PRINCE2, or inadequately covered by it, the project manager should seek out more detailed information from sources such as the various project management bodies of knowledge, including the PMBoK or the APMBoK.

-A major distinction between PRINCE2 and the PMBoK is that PRINCE2 has always provided advice and guidance to those charged with governing projects, whereas this is outside the scope of the PMBoK.
+Another major distinction between PRINCE2 and the PMBoK is that PRINCE2 has always provided detailed advice and guidance to those charged with governing projects.
+The new version of the PMBoK introduced the word 'governance' for the first time.
+The word is used around 40 times in the PMBoK.
+Around 20 of these references relate to the need for each project to be aware of its corporate governance environment.
+The remaining references describe project governance in a generic sense.
 Organisations using only the PMBoK would need to develop additional induction and support materials to assist those governing projects.
-The latest version of PRINCE2 now provides a separate manual [X] targeted at those governing projects, which also discusses various principles of project governance.
+The latest version of PRINCE2 now provides a separate manual [4] targeted at those governing projects, which also discusses various principles of project governance.
 While it is still necessary to provide induction and support to those governing projects, the content of these briefings and the principles underpinning ongoing support are explicitly provided by PRINCE2.
+Many organisations using the PMBoK approach to project management, use 'steering committees' as the mechanism of governance.
+The 'steering committee' role is not mentioned in the PMBoK; it is apparently a construct invented by organisations to fill a critical gap.
+Because governance in general, and the 'steering committee' role in particular, are not defined in the PMBoK, these concepts have never been subjected to critical review and continual improvement as the PMBoK is refreshed, unlike PRINCE2's guidance on governance.

-Another deep distinction between the methods has to do with benefits.
+Another deep distinction between the methods has to do with the timing of realisation of benefits.
 The PMBoK assumes that benefits will be realised through the use of a project's deliverables before the project is completed.
-Conversely, PRINCE2 says that the role of a project is to deliver products into an operational environment, and that many of the benefits of a project may not be realised in operational areas until some time after project closure, so that this is outside the scope of the project.
-PRINCE2 also says that a project manager in general will not have the organisational authority to force changes in operational areas that may be required to realise benefits, and that it is therefore one of the roles of the Senior User(s) on the Project Board to ensure that such changes happen.
+There will be a review at the end of each projects which will cover both the conduct of the project and benefits realisation, even though for most projects, the full quantum of benefits expected cannot be measured until well after the project has finished.
+PRINCE2 on the other hand says that the role of a project is to deliver products into an operational environment, and that many of the benefits of a project may not be realised in operational areas until some time after project closure, so that benefits realisation is generally outside the scope of the project.
+PRINCE2 also says that a project manager in general will not have the organisational authority to force any necessary changes in operational areas that may be required to realise benefits.
+This is why PRINCE2 says that one of the roles of the Senior User(s) on the Project Board is to ensure that such changes happen.
 This level of pragmatism is missing from the PMBoK.